JetBrains/projector-client/projector-client-web/README.md

 - `Ctrl + F11` toggles showing repainted areas (if `repaintArea` query param is enabled).

 ## Known issues
+### Some hotkeys are intercepted by the browser
+For example, `Ctrl+Q` in Windows/Linux or `Cmd+N` in Mac is handled by the browser.

+Since some shortcuts close the tab or the window, we implemented a confirmation which is shown when the page is about to close (if `blockClosing` parameter is enabled).

+Also, we consider `Ctrl+Q` shortcut as frequently used, so we mapped it to the `F1` button.

+It seems that we can't do anything more about that, at least in a normal browser window.

+The proposed **workaround** here is to you the feature of browsers called [PWA](https://en.wikipedia.org/wiki/Progressive_web_application).
+It's a way to install a web page as a separate application.
+We've tested it in Chrome and in this mode, all the tested shortcuts are handled by Projector, not by the browser.
+The instructions are as follows: simply create a shortcut by selecting `Menu` | `More Tools` | `Create Shortcut...` and `Open as window`.
+Instructions with screenshots can be googled, for example, [this one](https://ccm.net/faq/9934-create-a-desktop-shortcut-on-google-chrome).

 ### Incomplete clipboard synchronization
 There are some limitations with clipboard.